Parsely/schemato/README.md

 Authors
 -------

-schema.to is written and maintained by Emmett Butler for Parse.ly, Inc.
+schemato was designed nad implemented by Emmett Butler, Parse.ly, Inc.

+parts were contributed by Andrew Montalenti, Parse.ly